 - Find out about the job - You should research the job area in general.
 The Prospects website contains a large number of job descriptions where you can read up on the general activities and skills requirements each role entails.
 Speak to friends and family in similar roles and become familiar with the general tasks and terminology of the role or industry.
 Re-read the job description, person specification, and the list of required competencies.
 You can use these to work out what kind of questions will be asked.
 Think about what personal qualities, skills, experience and knowledge are required?
 What levels of commitment, motivation and initiative are needed?
 How can you demonstrate these to an employer?
 Try to write down examples which you can give to demonstrate each of the points on the job description, person specification, and competencies list.

-- Find out about the employer - Do a SWOT analysis on the company (Strengths / Weakness / Opportunity / Threats) see example below – find out the company’s size, products or services, turnover, location, organisational structure, competitors and position in the industry / service as a whole.
+- Find out about the employer - TARGETjobs have created a useful checklist of questions to aid your research into an organisation, or you can do a SWOT analysis on the company (Strengths / Weakness / Opportunity / Threats) see example below – find out the company’s size, products or services, turnover, location, organisational structure, competitors and position in the industry / service as a whole.
 Do the aims / ethos of the company fit in with your personal values and aims?
 Are there varied locations requiring you to be flexible on travelling?
 Will the size / location of the employer affect promotion prospects?

-- Research the sector - Commercial awareness is an important employability skill.
-Read industry journals, quality newspapers, company reports and watch business related TV programmes.
+- Research the sector - is an important employability skill.
+Read industry journals, quality newspapers, company reports and watch business-related TV programmes.
 Check for videos concerning the industry and company on YouTube and join industry groups on Facebook and LinkedIn.
 Look at new developments and find out how the industry is changing.
 Try to formulate your own opinions regarding these issues.

 - Make sure you understand the format of the interview - You should have received details in advance about the interview location, length, and whether you will be required to do further activities (i.e. tests / tasks or a presentation).
 If you are unsure of any of these points, or if you have any other special requirements (e.g. a disability) then get in touch with the employer.